SCU-An-Group/DT4SoRo/README.md

 If you use or edit our work, please cite the appropriate reference:

 Yichen Pu, Xinjie Hu, Xingrui Liu, Shichao Niu, and Ning An.
 Digital twins of soft pneumatic actuators via reduced-order surrogate modeling.
-Submitted to _International Journal of Mechanical Sciences_.
+Submitted to _International Journal of Solids and Structures_.